 It’s incredible to see how nature has started to take over the old stone houses.

-#14 Join Hvar’s famous pub crawl and experience the islands nightlife
+#14 Join Hvar’s famous pub crawl and experience the island’s nightlife

 Hvar has a world-famous party scene, partly thanks to its iconic pub crawl.
 Some backpackers come to the island just to join this pub crawl, over 13,000 in fact.

-The official pub crawl kicks off with 90-minutes of all you can drink before heading off to a number of bars where you’ll also receive welcome shots.
+The official pub crawl kicks off with 90-minutes of all-you-can-drink before heading off to a number of bars where you’ll also receive welcome shots.
 The night, if you’ve made it that far, usually ends in Carpe Diem.
 It’s one of Hvar’s most prestigious nightclubs, situated on a small island opposite Hvar Town.

-It’s a night that you’ll never forget, or for some – won’t even remember, depending on how much you drink!
+It’s a night that you’ll never forget or for some – won’t even remember, depending on how much you drink!
 It’s a great way to meet other travellers and experience Hvar’s best nightlife spots.

 #15 Get some awesome pictures in Hvar’s lavender fields

 Hvar isn’t called Lavender island for no reason.
 Lavender grows all across the island, providing a stunning contrast of purple against the vibrant greens of the island and the azure of the sea.

 If you’re visiting Hvar during lavender season, between June and July, then you should make sure to visit one of these fields.